xjb714/xjb/README.md

 This code is still being updated continuously, so it may not be the final version.
 Later, I will write documentation to explain in detail the function of each line of code and the proof process.

+### algorithm correctness proof:
+xjb64:
 The document explaining the working principle of the code is called `code_explain.ipynb`.The document is currently under preparation.

+xjb32:
+(1)f32 to string : please run `bench/main.cpp/check_all_float_number_to_string()` to check the correctness of the algorithm.
+(2)f32 to decimal : please run `bench/main.cpp/check_all_float_number_to_decimal()` to check the correctness of the algorithm.
+Test all positive single-precision floating-point numbers.
+The running time only takes about one minute.

 the code is still under development and may contain bugs. if you find any bugs, please let me know.
 **warning: The current code can only run on little-endian CPUs.
 The code for the big-endian CPU is currently under development.**